-The Regulations amend the Health Protection (Coronavirus Restrictions) (No. 5) (Wales) Regulations 2020 ("the principal Regulations").
+The Regulations amend the

+- Health Protection (Coronavirus Restrictions) (No. 5) (Wales) Regulations 2020 ("the principal Regulations"), and - Health Protection (Coronavirus, Public Health Information for Persons Travelling to Wales etc.) Regulations 2020 ("the Public Health Information Regulations").

 2. Matters of special interest to the Legislation, Justice and Constitution Committee